-- 3. Others: The Preliminary Plan submission shall include detailed information on how the project will comply with Section 813 Commercial District Design Standards.
-The plan to comply with Section 813 must incorporate the proposed pump station. - The submission on February 18, 2020 includes notes on which Commercial District Design Standards at 813 the applicant intends to meet, and how they intend to meet them.
-Staff note that the applicant responded to requirement A.5.e: "It is our opinion that the requirement for 40% display windows on the ground floor is not appropriate for residential housing."
+- The applicant intends to meet the site/parking standards by shielding parking from the public street view, having landscaping islands, parking spaces, lanes and handicap spots will be painted, screened dumpster area, and a low impact stormwater design underdrained soil filtered. - The applicant intends to meet the landscaping/lighting criteria building entrances will be highlighted, landscaping will be designed so not to obscure the lighting, snow storage areas have been designated.
+The plantings will be low maintenance and hardy to Maine winters, and shrubs and perennials are proposed in mass planting arrangements.
+The lighting is in scale with the buildings, with pole mounted fixtures less than 20 feet.
+The applicant submitted detail lighting information and photometric diagram. - The applicant is proposing to meet the bicycle/pedestrian standards by having a bike rack included at each building, a continuous internal walkway, sidewalks along Depot St where none exist, and the sidewalk network connected to the adjoining property. - Staff note that the applicant responded to requirement A.5.e: "It is our opinion that the requirement for 40% display windows on the ground floor is not appropriate for residential housing."
 (813.A.5.e: "Horizontal facades greater than 50 feet in length shall incorporate wall plane projections or recesses having a depth of at least 3% of the length of the facade and extending at least 20% of the length of the facade.
 No uninterrupted facade shall exceed 50 horizontal feet.").
-Staff find that where this requirement is not optional, the applicant would have to comply, or secure a waiver. - The March 23, 2020 submission includes a waiver for the pump station control building from the requirement of a minimum of 40% of the horizontal length on the ground floor in total.
+Staff find that this requirement is not optional. - The March 23, 2020 submission includes a waiver for the pump station control building from the requirement of a minimum of 40% of the horizontal length on the ground floor in total.
 The applicant states that the building must remain secure and adding a window in not appropriate.
-The proposed plantings will help screen the building from the road. - The applicant is electing to comply with B3 as one of their elective standards.
+The proposed plantings will help screen the building from the road.
+The Planning Board granted the waiver at the April 13, 2020 meeting, specific to the pump station.
+See FOF under Utilities above, for more information on the pump station. - The applicant is electing to comply with B3 as one of their elective standards.
 B3 is for Interconnected Parking Lots, and intended for "...connections between abutting properties shall be provided to facilitate deliveries and minimize turning movements onto the highway."
 Staff do not find it applicable to this project, unless the secondary connection is for more than just emergency use.
+The applicant must choose another elective design standard to comply with.